Not sure what to get your travel-loving friends or family for Christmas or some other gift-giving occasion? How about

 Between insanely loud plane engines, crying babies, and non-stop Chatty Cathys, you’ll want a pair that will help drown out all that noise so you can listen to a podcast, catch up on the latest movies, or lull yourself to sleep to the tunes of your favorite musical artist.

 My vote goes to Beats Solo Pro or Studio3 Wireless Over-the-Ear Headphones.

-Both models have active noise cancelling technology built-in and can play up to 22 hours without needing to recharge.
+Both models have active noise cancelling technology built-in and can play music or audio up to 22 hours without needing to recharge.

 I’ve had the Studio3 model for several years now and they work just as great as the day I got them.